bsc-mem/Mess-simulator/Standalone/scripts/README.md

    fi
    ```

-2. **Compilation**: The script compiles the standalone Mess simulator using `make`, ensuring the executable is ready:
+2. **Compilation**: The script compiles the Standalone Mess Simulator using `make`, ensuring the executable is ready:

    ```bash
    make